BlueLink's ongoing and recent projects

 Towards Transparent Management of Public Funds in Blagoevgrad District

-Toward Transparent Management of Public Funds in Blagoevgrad District Project is implemented in cooperation with the Association for Free Media - Blagoevgrad, in the period 15 December 2020 - 15 June 2022.
-The aim of the project is lasting improvement of transparency, civil monitoring and established practices and policies for spending public funds in Blagoevgrad district.
-BlueLink will support the implementation of project goals through improving the opportunities and capacity for civic and media monitoring of public spending in Blagoevgrad district.
-In particular, Bluelink shall create a secure online platform for civic participation and oversight of the management and spending of public funds in at least 5 municipalities in the region.
-The planned project activities will contribute to limiting the misuse of public funds and restoring trust in the institutions and to providing opportunities to every citizen and economic entity in Blagoevgrad district to control the spending of public funds.
-The project is implemented according to contract № BEE.1036.20201202 from 15.12.2020.
-Support for the Grantee (Bluelink Foundation) is provided by the America for Bulgaria Foundation.
-The statements and opinions expressed herein are solely those of the Grantee and do not necessarily reflect the views of the America for Bulgaria Foundation or its affiliates.
+The project "Toward Transparent Management of Public Funds in Blagoevgrad District" was implemented in cooperation with the Association for Free Media - Blagoevgrad from 15 December 2020 to 15 June 2022.
+The aim of the project was lasting improvement of transparency, civil monitoring, and established practices and policies for spending public funds in the Blagoevgrad district.
+BlueLink supported the implementation of project goals through improving the opportunities and capacity for civic and media monitoring of public spending in the Blagoevgrad district.
+In particular, Bluelink created a secure online platform for civic participation and oversight of the management and spending of public funds in at least 5 municipalities in the region.
+The planned project activities contributed to limiting the misuse of public funds and restoring trust in the institutions, and to providing opportunities to every citizen and economic entity in the Blagoevgrad district to control the spending of public funds.
+The project was implemented according to contract № BEE.1036.20201202 from 15.12.2020.
+Support for the Grantee (Bluelink Foundation) was provided by the America for Bulgaria Foundation.
+The statements and opinions expressed therein were solely those of the Grantee and did not necessarily reflect the views of the America for Bulgaria Foundation or its affiliates.

 Linking Religion to Rights and Freedoms